 There are several shifts coming to the British Columbia business landscape and how you utilize and adapt to them will ensure your small business survives in the long term.
 In this article, we will be diving into those data-backed trends as well as exploring related business ideas.

-The demand for electricity is, and will continue to be, a very important trend throughout 2018 and beyond.
+The demand for electricity is, and will continue to be, a very important trend going forward.
 One only needs to take a look at the media for stories relating to how Bitcoin mining is placing a massive strain on electricity supplies, and this is only one small actor.

 In BC, electricity usage has been near all-time highs for a long time now, without a lot of growth in capacity to provide cheaper energy.
 According to BC Hydro, demand for electricity will continue to grow, almost 40% over the next 20 years.
 Noting our over reliance on fossil fuels, many people are turning to electric cars.
 Tesla rules the roost in this space, but there are huge possibilities for savvy businesses to step in and make their mark.
 Business ideas include: